LCVcode/SidecarWriteup/writeup.md

 * ZooKeeper:
     - Create of znodes using a one-off command after connection from Bookie.
         - Bookie can provide path(s) where it expects to find znodes.
-    - Initialization of metadata after Broker connects, but before Broker services start.
-* Broker:
-    - Start of Broker process only after ZooKeeper metadata is initialized.
 * Implement additional Pulsar functionality.
 * Use unique images for each application rather than an all-in-one Pulsar image.